cornelcristea/grayscale_image_converter/README.md

 command: grayscale_img_converter.exe -i <image_path> -o <output_folder> -n <new_name>

-## Build locally
+## Build
-To build locally run the shell script in the repo main folder
+To build the software locally, execute the following command in the root folder of this project:
 ```bash
 source build.sh -m deploy
 ```